cding2000/Rexburg-Dancing/README.md

 4. View and submit ratings for your favorite dance venues.
 5. Make song requests to add your favorite tunes to the venue's playlist.
 6. Enjoy a seamless and engaging experience with the Rexburg Dancing community!

+## Dependencies

+- [Flutter](https://flutter.dev/docs/get-started/install): A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.

+- [Firebase](https://console.firebase.google.com/): A comprehensive platform provided by Google for building and managing mobile and web applications.
+Rexburg Dancing utilizes the following Firebase packages:

+  - `firebase_core`: Essential for initializing and configuring Firebase services.
+  - `firebase_auth`: Enables user authentication, including sign-in and password reset functionalities.
+  - `cloud_firestore`: A NoSQL database for storing and syncing data in real-time.
+  - `firebase_analytics`: Provides analytics services to track user engagement and app performance.

+- Other Flutter Packages:

+  - `sqflite`: A SQLite database plugin for Flutter, used for local data storage.
+  - `path_provider`: A Flutter plugin for finding commonly used locations on the filesystem.
+  - `share_plus`: Allows users to share content with other apps.
+  - `url_launcher`: Opens URLs in the default web browser.
+  - `google_fonts`: Provides a wide variety of fonts from the Google Fonts collection.
+  - `flutter_rating_bar`: Implements a simple star rating system for user ratings.

+## Contributing

+We welcome contributions from the community!
+If you find a bug, have a feature request, or want to contribute to the development of Rexburg Dancing.